Cookie Consent by Free Privacy Policy Generator

 Use a Mixing Palette

-You need a palette on which you can mix the colors.
-For example, the inside of the lid of your watercolor box, a plate (preferably white), or a painting palette is suitable.
-Do not use a wooden palette for watercolor painting.
-It will dry out the watercolors too quickly.
-It is important that the palette is large enough to provide space for the different color mixtures.
+You need a palette to mix your colors.
+The inside of your watercolor box lid, a white plate, or a painting palette can work well.
+Avoid using wooden palettes as they dry out the watercolors too quickly.
+Make sure the palette is large enough to provide space for different color mixtures.

 Guide on Mixing Watercolor Paints

-Mixing watercolor paints can be challenging, especially considering there are no clear rules.
-There is no one way you need to mix watercolors.
-It depends much more on your preferences and what you want to achieve with the color mixing.
+Mixing watercolor paints can be challenging because there are no strict rules.
+It depends on your preferences and what you want to achieve.

 Different Mixing Techniques

-One way is to mix the colors on the palette and apply the new color to the paper.
-Another way is to apply the individual colors one after the other in layers on the paper.
-The latter is called glazing and is one of the watercolor techniques.
+One technique is to mix the colors on the palette and then apply the new color to the paper.
+Another technique is to apply individual colors one after the other in layers on the paper, known as glazing, which is one of the watercolor techniques.

 Mixing Watercolor Paints: Glaze